andya17/andya17.github.io/_pages/gis.md

 <object data="https://andya17.github.io/_pages/pdfs/GEOG310_Report_3.pdf" type="application/pdf" width="100%" height="100%"></object>

 ## Flood Hazard Area Natural Habitat Report
 In the following report for the Middlebury College course Conservation Planning, I write about a Google Earth Engine model which calculates the amount of natural habitat in the Special Flood Hazard Area in Middlebury, Vermont.
-Much of the report concerns my evaluations of whether small changes in model parameters altered the workflow.
+Much of the report concerns my evaluations of how small changes in model parameters could alter the results of the workflow.

 Read below or [view in a separate tab](https://andya17.github.io/_pages/pdfs/GEOG310_Report_2.pdf).